 (1) The operator of a petroleum operation or geothermal energy operation must ensure that, at all times when one or more natural persons are engaged in the petroleum operation or geothermal energy operation, there is present at the workplace a natural person (the operator’s representative) who has day to day management and control of the petroleum operation or geothermal energy operation.

-Penalty: $5 500.
+Penalty: a fine of $5 500.

 (2) The operator of a petroleum operation or geothermal energy operation must ensure that the name of the operator’s representative is displayed in a prominent place at the workplace.

-Penalty:$5 500.
+Penalty: a fine of $5 500.

 (3) Subclause (1) does not imply that, if the operator is a natural person, the operator’s representative may not be, from time to time, the operator.

 [Clause 4 inserted by No. 13 of 2005 s.
 17; amended by No. 35 of 2007 s.
-86.]
+86; No. 42 of 2010 s.
+60(6).]

 5. Safety and health of persons using an accommodation amenity